 After Hong Kong, Xenos will be staged in Lisbon, Paris and Clermont-Ferrand.
 Having created uncompromising narratives that touch on variously themed human experiences since 1999, it can’t be more apt for Khan to end his solo dance career with Xenos, his version of the Prometheus katha (“story” in Vedic Sanskrit) about repetitive suffering of mankind in a war that transcends historical boundaries.

-A poet, actress and travel writer on the side, Zabrina Lo is Assistant Editor at Zolima CityMag, a Hong Kong-based magazine covering the city’s heritage, wildlife, arts and culture.
+A poet, actress and travel writer on the side, Zabrina Lo is Associate Features Editor at Tatler Hong Kong.